 Technology Throughout RSPS

 In attempting to meet the educational needs of the 21st century student, Resurrection-St. Paul School, a Howard County STEM school, is committed to integrating technology into all areas of the curriculum.
 All teachers are required to include the use of technology in their weekly lessons.
-We are proud to have the following resources throughout the school:

 - 2 classroom sets (32 in each) of Turning Point instant response "clicker" systems